-On Friday, Sept.
-18, in observance of the premature passing of guitarist Jimi Hendrix, we are re-sharing two stories we wrote about his appearances in Milwaukee.
+On Sunday, Nov.
+27, in observance of the 80th birthday guitarist Jimi Hendrix, we are re-sharing two stories we wrote about his appearances in Milwaukee.
 This is one of them.
 The other can be found here.

 Among Milwaukee music fans there are some legendary concerts: The Beatles at the Arena, Nirvana at The Unicorn, Springsteen’s "bomb scare show" at The Uptown.

 The four sets performed by the Jimi Hendrix Experience over two nights at The Scene, 624 N. 2nd St., Feb.
 28-29, 1968, are definitely in the top five of most any such list.

 The Scene, which operated from 1965 until 1971 in the Hotel Antlers (later, the club was home to the Centre Stage Dinner Theater), which was torn down in 1982 for the construction of the Grand Avenue Mall, was owned by Frank Balistrieri and it booked serious top-name talent.

 Among the acts to have performed there were Chuck Berry, Miles Davis, Allmann Brothers Band, James Brown, The Temptations and Four Tops, Cream, Little Richard, Paul Butterfield Blues Band, John Mayall, The Faces, Frank Zappa, Stevie Wonder and Sly & the Family Stone.

 Booked by Balistrieri's daughter Benedetta, who had become manager of the venue, Hendrix brought his classic trio – including drummer Mitch Mitchell and bassist Noel Redding – to The Scene as part of the tour for the band’s second LP, "Axis: Bold As Love," which had been released the previous December.

 The band’s engagement at The Scene fell between gigs there by Duke Ellington and jazz guitarist Wes Montgomery.